alexgul4enko/bones/docs/docs/resources/problem.md

 PATCH    /api/v1/users/1  - update user
 PUT      /api/v1/users/1  - recreate user
 DELETE   /api/v1/users/1  - delete user
-OPTIONS  /api/v1/users/   - get metadata
+OPTIONS  /api/v1/users/   - get meta data
 ```

 So in total we have 1 Model `User` and 7 possible options to work with this model.
 Based on REST principles we can make universal url `/api/v1/users/:id?` to describe all possible flows.
 This url syntax will be compiled using [path-to-regex](https://www.npmjs.com/package/path-to-regex) that helps us to have 1 universal url for all possible actions.

-So that now we have univarsal url and we can now use HTTP methods to describe what action do we need.
+So that now we have universal url and we can now use HTTP methods to describe what action do we need.